Contents

 You should look for a Procure to Pay technology provider who can provide a consumer-like shopping experience.

-Similarly, if your goal is to bring more spend transparency around spend then you should invest in a good BI tool, assuming you have accurate and granular spend data.
+Similarly, if your goal is to bring more spend transparency around spend, then you should invest in a good BI tool, assuming you have accurate and granular spending data.

-You finished your benefits and objectives, you assessed the gaps.
-Now it is time to clearly define the scope of transformation.
+Now, it is time to define the scope of transformation clearly.

-One, it helps you to clearly define what is covered and how much time it will take to achieve the defined scope.
+One, it helps you clearly define what is covered and how long it will take to achieve the defined scope.

-Second, it will help you to assess the cost of procurement transformation and build the business case so that you can get senior management approval.
+Second, it will help you assess the cost of procurement transformation and build the business case to get senior management approval.

 • What will you do as part of procurement transformation?